dmbarbour/wikilon/docs/AboutABC.md

         [A][B][foo]bb{&t3}i

 What we're doing here is binding two arguments to the function, asserting that there are three outputs, then inlining those outputs into our main code.
-Dynamically, the `{&t3}` tuple annotation requires a simple bit of reflection.
+Dynamically, the `{&t3}` annotation, asserting the argument is a tuple of size three, requires a simple bit of reflection.

         [[A][B][C]]{&t3}    =>  [[A][B][C]]

-We might expect an ABC system to support `{&t0}..{&t7}`.
-Support for `{&t1}` is sufficient, but support for a practical range is convenient.

-If we determine through static analysis that the `{&t3}` annotation is correct, the dynamic check can be bypassed, the annotation potentially removed entirely.
-So this annotation is suitable for both static and dynamic contexts.
+I propose that most ABC systems should support `{&t0}`..`{&t7}`, the practical range of tuple sizes.
+If we determine through static analysis that the `{&t3}` annotation will be valid at runtime, the annotation may be eliminated statically.
+So this annotation is suitable in both static and dynamic contexts.

 ### Value Sealing for Lightweight Types